 COMPREHENSIVE PLAN & CURRENT ZONING: This area is designated on the Comprehensive Land Use Plan and is currently zoned Transit Oriented Development.
-The purpose of the transit oriented development code is to support the development of the community's station areas into pedestrian-oriented, mixed-use neighborhoods, with convenient access to rail transit, shopping, employment, housing, and neighborhood retail services.
+The purpose of the transit oriented development code is to support the development of community's into pedestrian-oriented, the station areas mixed-use urban neighborhoods, with convenient access to rail transit, shopping, employment, housing, and neighborhood retail services.
 The goal of each station area is to encourage an efficient, compact land use pattern; encourage pedestrian activity; reduce the reliance on private automobiles; promote a more functional and attractive community through the use of recognized principles of urban design; and allow property owners flexibility in land use, while prescribing a high level of detail in building design and form.